 Going to Spain seemed like the logical choice, and boy am I glad I decided to go there.

-There’s also a really young vibe to each place I visited.
+There’s also a young vibe to each place I visited.

 Spain seemed like a really hip country.

-Complete with wild nightlife, delicious restaurants, gorgeous outdoors, and a wide variety of things to do and see.
+Complete with wild nightlife, delicious restaurants, and gorgeous outdoors.

 My favorite city EVER!!!